aphatcodefactory/code_samples/README.md

 handle it as it's named. ;-)

 2) Content of this repository is in chronological order:

-a) final (HTML) project of my "HAK-IT Kolleg" finished end of June 2006
+2a) final (HTML) project of my "HAK-IT Kolleg" finished end of June 2006

-b) few files from my "private" project of the online voting system "tiere2015" - not finished yet
+2b) few files from my "private" project of the online voting system "tiere2015" - not finished yet

-c) FSWD stands for Full Stack Web Developer and it was one of the last homeworks in the course, before we started our final projects (in a team of 4 people, each -
+2c) FSWD stands for Full Stack Web Developer and it was one of the last homeworks in the course, before we started our final projects (in a team of 4 people, each -
 duration: 8.5 days), finished on 14.
 August 2019.